zubeydesisman/programming-univbasics-nds-nested-hashes-lab-seattle-web-102819/README.md

 ## Learning Goals

-1. Recognize vocabulary term: "array of hashes"
+1. Recognize vocabulary term: "array of hashes" ("AoH")
 2. Recognize that "arrays of hashes" are contact lists or spreadsheets
 3. Create an `Array` of `Hash`es
 4. Read scalar data from an `Array` of `Hash`es